-Video Self Modelling (VSM) involves creating a short video using simple videoing and editing techniques that shows the subject themselves performing a skill that is just out of reach, but which is potentially reachable.
+Video Self Modelling (VSM) involves creating a short video using simple videoing and editing techniques.
+The video shows the subject performing a skill that is just out of reach for them, but potentially reachable.
 Through viewing this video the skill is rapidly learnt.

 video self modelling peer modelling video self modeling peer modeling VSM VPM meTV functional behaviour assessment functional behavior assessment Tom Buggey Peter Dowrick Scott Bellini